Mint-made errors: Strike through

 A "strike-through" coin is made when another object comes between a blank and a die at the time of striking.
 That object's outline is pressed into the blank's surface.
 Common examples include hard objects such as staples, metal shavings, and other coins as well as soft objects such as cloth and grease.
 Hard objects leave sharp outlines and, on occasion, adhere to the blank producing a coin called a "retained strike-through".
 A planchet "struck-through" a coin is left with an impression of the coin called brockage (discussed below).
-When the "strike-through object is a blank planchet the result is a uni-face coin with one struck side and one blank side (see below).
-When the "struck-through" object is another coin, and that coin adheres to a die(as opposed to the other coin), the adhered coin is called a "die cap" (discussed below).
+When the "strike-through" object is a blank planchet the result is a uni-face coin with one struck side and one blank side (see below).
+When the "struck-through" object is another coin, and that coin adheres to a die (as opposed to the other coin), the adhered coin is called a "die cap" (discussed below).
 Two coins which adhere to one another are called "bonded pairs".
 Softer objects, such as grease, can fill crevices in a die, producing a weak strike with a smudged appearance.
 These errors are often called "missing element coins" (discussed above and as "filled dies").
 (A great example of such an error occurred in 1922, when only the Denver mint struck Lincoln cents.
 As a result of the mint attempting to speed up production, such a large amount of excessive grease was applied to the dies that the mintmark was obscured and therefore either nonexistent or weakened on the 1922 cents.
 These are very popular with collectors.)

+A distinct but related type of error occurs when compacted die fill (“grease”) falls out of a recess in the die face and onto a planchet before the strike.
+This fallen plug of hardened material then acts as the intervening object in a strike-through, creating what is known as a "dropped element" error.
+The plug is struck into the planchet, leaving an incuse (sunken) impression of the die element (like a letter or number) it had formed around.
+Letters (“dropped letters”) and numbers (“dropped numbers”) are the most frequently seen dropped elements.
+The orientation of the resulting incuse impression depends on how the plug lands: if it doesn't flip and remains near its original die, the impression is normally oriented; if it flips over or lands against the opposite die, the impression is a mirror-image.
+Normally-oriented dropped elements are more common.